-The formal dose investigation level set by this practice is 1mSv (refer to Radiography Risk Assessment – see section on IRR, regulation 21: Dose Assessment).
-Should any member of staff receive an annual dose exceeding 1mSv, the RPS (Joanne Giddy) must conduct a formal investigation in liaison with the RPA/MPE in order to establish why.
+The formal dose investigation level set by this practice is 1mSv (refer to Radiography Risk Assessment – see section on IRR, regulation 22: Dose Assessment).
+If it is suspected that any member of staff’s effective dose has exceeded 1mSv within a calendar year, the RPS (Joanne Giddy) must conduct a formal investigation in liaison with the RPA/MPE in order to establish why.
 The purpose of the investigation is to determine whether radiation doses are being kept as low as reasonably practicable.
 The results of any such investigation must be kept for at least 2 years.

 pregnancy – clinical personnel

 All clinical personnel must inform the RPS (Joanne Giddy) as soon as they become aware that they are pregnant.
 This is because working with ionising radiation carries certain risks for a developing foetus.
 Compliance with these local rules should normally mean that no special precautions are necessary.
 However, the RPS (Joanne Giddy) will consult the RPA/MPE and, if required, implement changes to working practices for the pregnant team member to ensure that the dose to the foetus of any member of staff is unlikely to exceed 1mSv during the declared term of pregnancy.

 pregnancy – patients